 Preparing for Extreme Heat

 Extreme heat can put your health at risk, causing illnesses such as heat stroke or even death.
-Protecting yourself, your family, and other potentially vulnerable people in your life is essential.
+Protecting yourself, your family and other potentially vulnerable people in your life is essential.

 Alert Threat Action

-Heat Warning Daytime and overnight temperatures are higher than seasonal norms and holding steady.
+Daytime and overnight temperatures are higher than seasonal norms and holding steady.
 Take usual steps to stay cool.

 Extreme Heat Emergency Daytime and overnight temperatures are higher than seasonal norms and getting hotter every day.
 Activate your heat emergency plan.